dotnet/sourcelink/README.md

 The [original SourceLink implementation](https://github.com/ctaggart/SourceLink) was provided by [@ctaggart](https://github.com/ctaggart).
 Thanks!
 The .NET Team and Cameron worked together to make this implementation available in the .NET Foundation.

-> If you arrived here from the original sourcelink documentaion - you do not need to use `SourceLink.Create.CommandLine`.
+> If you arrived here from the original sourcelink documentation - you do not need to use `SourceLink.Create.CommandLine`.
 You only need to install the packages listed below.

 ## Using SourceLink